kubesphere/website/content/en/docs/application-store/built-in-apps/radondb-mysql-app.md

    ![Access RadonDB MySQL](/images/docs/appstore/built-in-apps/radondb-mysql-app/radondb-mysql-service-terminal.png)

-4. If you want to access RadonDB MySQL outside the cluster, see [the open-source project of RadonDB MySQL](https://github.com/radondb/radondb-mysql-kubernetes) in details.
+4. If you want to access RadonDB MySQL outside the cluster, see [the open-source project of RadonDB MySQL](https://github.com/radondb/radondb-mysql-kubernetes) in detail.